 - Female employees: Ensure childcare leave is taken by 80% or more of eligible female employees

-- Inform employees of the entitlements regarding childcare leave on the intranet.
+- From April 2021, continue to inform employees of the entitlements regarding childcare leave on the intranet.

-Promote acquisition of special leave during and after spouses' or partners' childbirth within the action plan period.
+Promote acquisition and awareness of special leave during and after spouses' or partners' childbirth within the action plan period.

-- Inform and promote acquisition of the special leave during and after their spouses' or partners' childbirth to eligible employees and their managers.
+- From April 2021, inform and promote acquisition of the special leave during and after their spouses' or partners' childbirth to eligible employees and their managers.

-- From April 2018, provide information on how to balance work and childcare leave to employees who plan to take pre- and after-childbirth maternity leaves and provide work life management training to managers.
+- From April 2021, provide useful information on how to further balance work and childcare to employees who plan to take pre- and after-childbirth maternity leaves, and also provide work life management training to managers.

 Nomura Securities Childcare and Family Nursing Care Supports